|4/29/2019||3/11/19 – 4/12/19|

 - Using a Team Approach (including families, VR counselor and mental health practitioners)

-- Focusing on Strengths and Preference
+- Focusing on Strengths and Preferences

 - Client Interviewing Skills